Ultramega OK: Tour

 Soundgarden supported the album with a tour in the United States in the spring of 1989 and a tour in Europe, which began in May 1989 and was the band's first overseas tour.

 Reissues

 Ultramega OK was reissued on LP in 2012.
 "One Minute of Silence" was not included on it.

-A new reissue of Ultramega OK was released on March 10, 2017 on Sub Pop in four formats, namely, black and colored double LP, CD, cassette tape, and digital download.
+A new reissue of Ultramega OK was released on March 10, 2017, on Sub Pop in four formats, namely, black and colored double LP, CD, cassette tape, and digital download.
 The album was fully remixed and remastered from the original tapes by Jack Endino.
-It includes, as bonus tracks, six early eight-track versions of songs from the same album, taken from a demo tape, informally called the "Ultramega EP" by the band members, recorded by Endino and Chris Hanzsek at Reciprocal Recording studio in 1987.
+It includes, as bonus tracks, six early eight-track versions of songs from the same album, taken from a demo tape, informally called the "Ultramega EP" by the band members, recorded by Endino and Chris Hanzsek at Reciprocal Recording in 1987.